Boadicea Haranguing the Britons

 Boadicea Haranguing the Britons is an oil on canvas history painting by the British artist John Opie, from 1793.
 It is held in a private collection.

 History and description

 It depicts Boudica, the queen of the Ancient British Iceni tribe who led an ultimately unsuccessful uprising against the Roman Empire during the first century.

-She is portrayed in a white robe and red cloak, a bright figure in a overall dark composition.
+She is portrayed in a white robe and red cloak, a bright figure in an overall dark composition.
 She is wearing a helmet, showing her role as a military leader.
 Her two daughters shelter behind her for protection, one looking down, as she speaks, rallying her supporters.
-Those shown are in number of five and are listening attentively to her speech.
+Those shown are five in number and are listening attentively to her speech.
 Her poised aristocratic classical manner contrasts to the depiction of her as a battlefield warrior in Henry Courtney Selous's 1840 painting of the same title.

 An engraving based on Opie's painting produced by William Sharp is now in the National Portrait Gallery.